wangziqi2013/wangziqi2013.github.io/_posts/2021-09-06-put-the-micro-back.markdown

 This paper proposes a mechanism for optimizing microservice and serverless latency.
 The paper is motivated by the fact that existing isolation mechanisms, while ensuring strong safety and fairness of scheduling, incurs long latency for their heavyweight, process-based resource management.
+This paper seeks to reduce the latency of microservices and serverless using a different service execution model with reduced isolation, with the safety of execution being enforced by a combination of language type checks and special system configurations.